sohyunlee002/gamedev-proj1/README.md

 #### Mario "Forms"

-The classes ``MarioForm`` and ``SuperMarioForm``, which inherits from ``MarioForm`` do NOT inherit ``Monobehaviour`` and therefore cannot be attached as components to GameObjects in the scene.
+The classes ``MarioForm`` and its subclass``SuperMarioForm`` do NOT inherit from ``Monobehaviour`` and therefore cannot be attached as components to GameObjects in the scene.
 They simply encapsulate the game logic for the Mario forms.
-Their properties are the PlayerController, their associated GameObject (that they will activate on ``Enter`` and deactivate on ``Exit``), and the MarioForm that they will transition to when they "shrink" (hit by an enemy).
+Their properties are the PlayerController, their associated GameObject (that they will activate on ``Enter`` and deactivate on ``Exit``), and the MarioForm that they will transition to when they "shrink".
 In this case ``MarioForm`` will become ``null`` (signalling that Mario has lost a life) and ``SuperMarioForm`` will shrink to Little Mario.
+The ``Shrink`` and ``Grow`` functions are analogous to ``TransitionActionState`` in that they transition between different Mario states: "shrinking" Mario when he is hit by an enemy, or "growing" him into the next Mario state as dictated by an Item.

 ### PlayerController

 We've covered the basics of scripting in class.
 The ``Start()`` function is called on initialization, ``Update()`` is called once per frame and is best for catching input, and ``FixedUpdate()`` is called on a fixed interval and is best for phyiscs updates.
-The Player Controller uses a [State Machine](http://gameprogrammingpatterns.com/state.html) to intercept the input and carry out actions based on what state Mario is in, so the ``Update`` function simply has to get the input and delegate it to the state.
-The ``FixedUpdate`` function handles flipping the player character left and right, delegates to the current state, and handles the transitions between states.
+The Player Controller uses a [State Machine](http://gameprogrammingpatterns.com/state.html) to intercept the input and carry out actions based on what action state Mario is in, so the ``Update`` function simply has to get the input and delegate it to the state.
+The ``FixedUpdate`` function handles flipping the player character left and right, and delegates the rest of the input actions to the current action state.

 A State Machine is a "machine" that can be in one state at a time.
 It transitions between states in response to external inputs: in our case either Mario's movements in the game, or input from the player.